CourseRepository/SeleniumAutomationWithKatalonStudio6.0.x/README.md

-# Selenium Automation With Katalon Studio
+# Automation Testing using Selenium & Katalon Studio

 Katalon Studio is a comprehensive tool set for web and mobile app automation testing.
 This repo is for Katalon Studio version 6.0.x